lsu-ddem/intro-to-esports/content/5-Digital Literacy/2_Lesson_2/_index.en.md

 	-   In addition to the lecture about digital literacy the students will develop a practical sense of:

-		-   All of the content types that they create and responsible ways to publish and share them
+		-   All of the content types that they create and responsible ways to publish and share them.

-		-   Reasons why some content might be considered unreasonable for a particular platform and the repercussions that might follow that choice
+		-   Reasons why some content might be considered unreasonable for a particular platform and the repercussions that might follow that choice.

 		-   Ways in which a post or share to a certain digital platform might be detrimental or cause issues for the user.

-		-   During this reflection, think about saying hi on tinder vs saying hi on LinkedIn
+		-   During this reflection, think about saying "Hi" on Tinder vs saying "Hi" on LinkedIn.

-		-   The implications are different and the underlying meaning can vary
+		-   The implications are different and the underlying meaning can vary.

-	-   Help our students navigate the digital forms of communication knowledgeably
+	-   Help our students navigate the digital forms of communication knowledgeably.

 	-   Along with these aspects of digital literacy, pose the following questions: